docker/docs/layouts/shortcodes/admin-sso-management-users.md

     - Organization: Select your organization in the left navigation drop-down menu, and then select **Members**.
     - Company: Select your company in the left navigation drop-down menu, and then select **Users**.` }}
   {{ $remove_button = "**Remove member**, if you're an organization, or **Remove user**, is you're a company" }}
-  {{ $provisioning_steps = `Users are provisioned with Just-in-Time (JIT) provisioning by default.
+  {{ $provisioning_steps = `Users are provisioned with JIT provisioning by default.
 If you enable SCIM, you can disable JIT:
   1. Sign in to the [Admin Console](https://admin.docker.com).
   2. Select your organization or company in the left navigation drop-down menu, and then select **SSO & SCIM**.
   3. In the SSO connections table, select the **Action** icon and then **Disable JIT provisioning**.